Posted by Julia Daniels | For Families, For Men, For Women, How to

 10. Gratitude keeps hope alive.

 When you’re truly grateful, you benefit from remembering what truly matters in life.
-So when life seems like it’s falling apart at the very seams, gratitude shifts your focus away from the unraveling threads.
+So, when life seems like it’s falling apart at the very seams, gratitude shifts your focus away from the unraveling threads.

-“My father never owned a pair of shoes until he was 12, left school at sixteen and spent nearly 50 years milking cows, morning and night.
-Dad lost his youngest son—my brother Peter—to mental illness and supported his oldest son—my brother Frank—to readjusting to life in a wheelchair when an accident left him with paraplegia.
 Now at 86, he’s buried most of his friends.
 Yet dad would happily tell you that he feels like the richest man in all the world.
-Needless to say, when speaks of being rich, he’s not referring to his stock portfolio (never had one), but to the wealth of love in his life.”
+Needless to say, when he speaks of being rich, he’s not referring to his stock portfolio (never had one), but to the wealth of love in his life.”

-Gratitude reminds you that life is good, even in terrible times like the Holocaust as the 1997 Italian movie, Life Is Beautiful portrays.
-An Italian Jew named Guido finds ways to bring joy to his family, and in the end to his young son, even in a Nazi concentration camp.
+In this story, an Italian Jew named Guido finds ways to bring joy to his family and his young son, even in a Nazi concentration camp.

 “Gratitude takes nothing for granted.
 It shines a spotlight on all that is good, amplifying its presence, and reframing your ‘problems’ through a larger lens that liberates you to respond more constructively, less resentfully.” — Dr. Margie Warrell